yh1008/speech-to-text/codeswitch/README.md

 ./local/acoustic_data_prep.py
 ```

-### run.sh
-contains the script to create MFCC feature extractions, (soon to be language model generation, tri-phone alignment, DNN and decode)

 ### path.sh
 tells where to find kaldi binary `. ./path.sh` is executed on all shell script to set the kaldi environment variable.